w3c/vc-data-model/vocab/credentials/v2/README.md

 ## Definition of the vocabulary in the CSV file

 The vocabulary is defined in a CSV file, which contains the following columns: `category`, `id`, `property`, `value`, `label`, `upper value`, `domain`, `range`, `comment`, and `deprecated`.
 The `category` column defines the category of the row, and the interpretation of the row's content (that is, of the other columns) depends on this category.

+The `comment` cells may include HTML tags; these will be filtered out for Turtle and JSON-LD, but will be copied into HTML (note, b.t.w., that the markdown syntax for simple formatting, like the use of "`" for code, may also be used)

-The available categories, and the corresponding interpretation of the columns, are:
+The available categories, specified by the `category` cells, and the corresponding interpretation of the columns, are:

 - `vocab`: the prefix and the URL of the vocabulary that is being specified are provided in the `id` and `value` columns, respectively.
 - `prefix`: definition of a prefix, and corresponding URL, for each external external vocabulary in use, defined by the `id` and `value` columns, respectively.